bwinf/blockly-html/README.md

 ## TODO
  * Support more HTML tags and attributes
  * Enforce HTML tag-nesting rules via types
- * Allow for block export/import and HTML export in the demo page
  * Many more …

 ## Further ideas